ZacharyBinx/starting-portfolio/README.md

 ## Style

 I chose a simple background that would look nice on all pages.
-About me image is a placeholder until I upload different images.
 The contact card and portfolio pages are updated including a link to currently active projects and my GitHub.
 Check it out below:

 ![About Me](assets/readme-about.PNG)